datmax/xoxo/README.md

 * clone the repository
 * `npm install` to install npm packages
 * `npm run serve` to start the local server(running on node+ express)
+* `npm run build` to get an index and main.js file to host wherever you want

 The core module where you create objects ecc is in the `main.ts` file.
 In `game.ts` you have the object pool where you can access all the gameobjects istanciated, and the game loop where you call `render()`  on the objects.
+`Player.ts` is just an extension of Entity, and this is how you should create objects of your game.
+For example, if you have a Skeleton enemy you'll extend the entity class and have a standard to follow.

+# Feedback is very appreciated!